ruchirmathur/chatapp/README.md

    #### Database Type

-    1. Message Data - Since the messages sent by a user may not be read immediately, hence a database that supports eventually consistency is choosen.
+    1. ##### Message Data - Since the messages sent by a user may not be read immediately, hence a database that supports eventually consistency is choosen.

-       1.
+       1. Document Database
-       2.
+       2. Key value Store Database
+       3. Graph Database
+       4. Columnar Database

-    2. User Data - This data can be kept in a relational store or a non relational store.
+    2. ##### User Data - This data can be kept in a relational store or a non relational store.